linode/docs/docs/guides/uptime/monitoring/use-vmstat-to-monitor-system-performance/index.md

  0  0      0 1171312  69752 2231152    0    0     0    13   10   23  0  0 100  0  0
 {{</ output >}}

-Notice how vmstat returns information about the system's processes, memory, swap, io, system interrupts and context switches, and CPU.
+Notice how vmstat returns information about the system's processes, memory, swap, input and output, system interrupts and context switches, and CPU.
 To learn more about each column and value, view the manual pages for vmstat by issuing the `man vmstat` command and searching for each specific area.
 For example, once you are viewing the vmstat manual pages, to view more information about the `swap` column, issue the `/swap` command.

 The vmstat command-line options provide more information about your system.
 The vmstat syntax is as follows: